rsresta07/SudokuSolver/README.md

 }
 ```
 This method:
-1. Randomly selects cells to remove.
+- Randomly selects cells to remove.
-2. Removes a cell's value temporarily.
+- Removes a cell's value temporarily.
-3. Checks if the puzzle still has a unique solution.
+- Check if the puzzle still has a unique solution.
-4. If not, it restores the value; if yes, it keeps the cell empty.
+- If not, it restores the value; if yes, it keeps the cell empty.
-5. Continues until the desired number of cells are removed.
+- Continues until the desired number of cells are removed.